-So when hubby and the kids are hitting the slopes or your wife is off with her friends snowboarding, don't be afraid to head north with them.
 We may not ski.
-But we do shop, eat, spa, enjoy theatre and museums and even hike.
+But we do shop, eat, spa, enjoy theater and museums and even hike.
 We love a roaring fire and a great meal, but we also love the great outdoors, just not a great outdoors rushing by as we slide down a slippery mountain with boards strapped to our booted feet.

-If your idea of a winter sport is reading a good novel with a hot cup of coffee in your hand, you can't beat North Conway's White Birch Books (www.whitebirchbooks.com) in a funky old Victorian house on 2568 Main St. for an independent book store with gratis hot drinks, lots of cozy corners and a great section of New Hampshire books for browsing.
+If you’re idea of a winter sport is reading a good novel with a hot cup of coffee in your hand, you can’t beat North Conway’s White Birch Books in a funky old Victorian house on 2568 Main Street for an independent book store with gratis hot drinks, lots of cozy corners and a great section of New Hampshire books for browsing.

-If you like your recreational retail tinged with a touch of history and funk, head to Jackson Village and visit Ravenwood Curio Shoppe, which alone is worth the trip.
+If you like your recreational shopping tinged with a touch of history and funk head to Jackson Village a visit to Ravenwood Curio Shoppe in Jackson Village is worth a trip north in itself.

-Flossie's General Store and Emporium (www.flossiesgeneralstore.com) beside the covered bridge in Jackson is named for the woman who once lived in the building, the late school teacher Flossie Thurston Giles.
-According to legend, she was named after her uncle's horse when she was born in Conway at the turn of the 20th century.
-After she married, Flossie eventually moved to Jackson and served as town clerk and post mistress for more than 25 years.
+Flossie’s General Store and Emporium beside the covered bridge in Jackson, is named for the woman who once lived in the building, the late school teacher Flossie Thurstorn Giles who according to legend, was named after her uncle’s horse when she was born in Conway at the turn of the 20th century.
+After she married , Flossie eventually moved to Jackson and served as town clerk and post mistress for over 25 years.

 The shop named for her is all about country chic and sells penny candy, puzzles, cards, souvenirs and home décor.
 You can even buy a detailed wooden replica of the Jackson Covered Bridge.

-"We have a lot of people who come up here in the winter and don't ski," says Pat Davis, who has worked behind the desk at Wentworth Resort Hotel for the past 23 years.
-The Wentworth has been around since the grand hotel era - built in 1869 as a private residence, a wedding gift for Georgia Trickey and her husband Gen. Marshall Wentworth, and as legend has it - the inspiration for Wentworth by the Sea.
+“We have a lot of people who come up here in the winter who don’t ski,” said Pat Davis, who has worked behind the desk at the Wentworth Resort Hotel for the past 23 years.
+The Wentworth has been around since the grand hotel era - built in 1869 as a private residence, a wedding gift for Georgia Trickey and her husband Gen. Marshall Wentworth and legend has it - the inspiration for Wentworth By the Sea.
 The resort has recently gone through a major renovation and is known for its five-course candlelight dinners.

-This is only one of four ski museums in the country and the only one in the East.
-Exhibits include vintage photographs and videos as well as equipment and clothing dating from the 19th century to the present.
+This is only one of four ski museums in the country and the only one in the east.
+Exhibits include vintage photographs and videos as well as equipment and clothing dating from the 19h century to the present.

 This year the museum opened a satellite exhibit in the former Carroll Reed Ski Shop in the Shops at Norcross Place, Kearsarge Street and White Mountain Highway, in North Conway.
 The free exhibit spotlights the career of Hannes Schneider, the pioneering ski instructor who relocated to North Conway from Austria in the days before World War II.

-And while your best friend might choose to spend her time downhill skiing at Loon, you can take in the vista by mountain climbing without leaving your car.
-Take a 34-mile scenic cruise over the Kancamagus Highway through the White Mountain National Forest from Conway to Lincoln.
-One of the most scenic roads in the country, it's usually packed during the foliage season, but is much less traveled during the winter months where you might see a moose at dawn or dusk.
+While you’re at it, go mountain climbing without leaving your car by taking a 34-mile scenic cruise over the Kancamagus Highway through the White Mountain National Forest from Conway to Lincoln.
+One of the most scenic roads in the country , it's usually packed during the foliage season, but is much less traveled during the winter months where you might see a moose at dawn or dusk.
 There are plenty of scenic overlooks to park in and drink in the spectacular snow-covered granite crags and ice-crusted streams as the road climbs nearly 3,000 feet toward the summit of Mt.
 Kancamagus before dropping into the valley near the base of Loon Mountain.